CSharperMantle/periotrisjs/README.md

 A game map is represented in a text file in the format named [JavaScript Object Notation (JSON)](https://developer.mozilla.org/en-US/docs/Glossary/JSON).
 You will need to write your own map in the structure listed below.

 1. The map file (designated as "map") is a JSON file containing an object as its root (designated as "map object").
-2. The map object should contain a `map` property, a `totalAvailableBlocksCount` property and a `playAreaSize` property.
+2. The map object should contain following properties:
-   - The `map` property is an array of arrays.
-Each array represents a row of blocks.
-Each block is represented by an object with these properties: `atomicNumber`, `filledBy` and `position`.
+   - `map`: A row-major 2D array containing all blocks.
+Each block is represented by an object with these properties:
+     - `atomicNumber`: An integer indicating the element the cell represents
+     - `filledBy`: An integer. `7` for a free block, `8` for an unavailable block.
+     - `position`: An object representing the position of the cell.
-   - The `totalAvailableBlocksCount` property is an integer representing the total number of blocks that can be filled in the map, that is, the number of blocks where `filledBy` equals `7`.
+   - `totalAvailableBlocksCount`: An integer representing the total number of blocks that can be filled in the map, that is, the number of blocks where `filledBy` equals `7`.
-   - The `playAreaSize` property is an object with two properties: `width` and `height`.
+   - `playAreaSize`: An object It representing the visible size of the map with two properties:
+     - `width`: An integer.
+     - `height`: An integer.

 For an example file, which is also the default map in the game, see [DefaultMap.json](src/json/DefaultMap.json).